Zachary-Greene/GUI-Calculator/README.md

 # GUI Based Calculator

 This program is a GUI based calculator with basic functions (+, -, *, /) You can do basic maths with this program.
-Included within the zip file is an exe, a readme file, a license file and a .py file
+Included within the repository is an exe, a readme file, a license file and a .py file

 ## Prerequisites
 To get the .py file working, you need to download Python 3 or above.
-To download Python go to the [Python](https://www.python.org/downloads/) and click the yellow button- under 'Download the latest version for Windows' or select your OS under the yellow button.
+To download Python go to the [Python](https://www.python.org/downloads/) web page and click the yellow button under 'Download the latest version for Windows' or select your OS under the yellow button.

 ## Installing